 If you're concerned about your child having a risk factor for high blood pressure, such as being overweight or obese, talk to your child's doctor.

-Your child's risk factors for high blood pressure depend on underlying health conditions, genetics or lifestyle factors.
+Your child's risk factors for high blood pressure depend on health conditions, genetics and lifestyle factors.

 Primary (essential) hypertension

-- Type 2 diabetes or a high fasting blood sugar level
+- Having type 2 diabetes or a high fasting blood sugar level

-Secondary hypertension is high blood pressure that's caused by an underlying health condition.
-This is the type of high blood pressure that's more common in young children.
+Secondary hypertension is caused by another condition.
+It's more common in young children.
 Other causes of high blood pressure include:

 - Chronic kidney disease